notna07/disjoint-synthetic-data-generation/README.md

 - [ ] Add more generative model backends
 - [ ] Add more joining strategies
 - [ ] Add more experiments
-- [ ] Use rpy2 to call R functions from Python.
-R installation required for synthpop to work!